BBVA/apicheck/docs/tools/replay.md

 # Replay

 This tool re-sends the requests read from stdin again capturing the new responses.

-It outputs the same pair but sustituting the old responses with the new ones.
+It outputs the same pair but substituting the old responses with the new ones.
 And storing the old request on _meta for further processess.

 # Quick start